-Expedition 337 is the second riser drilling expedition, and Hole C0020A is also only the second hole from which interstitial water has been retrieved from riser drilled cores (following IODP Expedition 319 Hole C0009A; Expedition 319 Scientists, 2010).
-During this expedition we recovered interstitial water from 2405 mbsf, extending the world record for deepest interstitial water recovered by 820 m (Expedition 319 Scientists, 2010).
-In addition, this is the first cruise to obtain larger volume formation water samples from specific lithologic intervals in the borehole using Schlumberger's Quick-silver device.
-A total of six formation water samples were sampled downhole, from 1279 to 1978 mbsf, also breaking the previous world record for deepest fluids recovered from marine sediment during scientific ocean drilling.
+Expedition 337 is the second riser drilling IODP expedition, and Hole C0020A is only the second hole from which interstitial water has been retrieved from riser drilled cores (following IODP Expedition 319 Hole C0009A; Expedition 319 Scientists, 2010).
+We recovered interstitial water from 2405 m CSF-B, extending the world record for deepest interstitial water recovered by 820 m (Expedition 319 Scientists, 2010).
+In addition, this is the first cruise to obtain large-volume formation water samples from specific lithologic intervals in the borehole using Schlumberger's Quicksilver device.
+A total of six formation water samples were sampled downhole, from 1279 to 1978 m WMSF.

 Recovering fluids from such deep sediment is not without its challenges, however.
-Sediment cores at this depth have decreased porosity (see Fig. F7), are prone to fracturing along laminations, and are easily contaminated by drilling mud fluids.
-Pressure changes during core recovery are also likely to provoke phase changes in dissolved gases as well as expansion of the cores along fracture planes.
-Because of low porosity and permeability, only 24 of the processed 48 whole-round cores yielded interstitial fluid through squeezing, with low volumes between 0.2 and 33.5 mL despite large subsamples (up to 70 cm per whole-round core for selected segments) (see Fig. F13).
-Of the 24 cores that yielded pore water, 15 were from sediment in Unit II, 7 from Unit III, and 2 from Unit IV; the relationship between interstitial water yields and lithology is also illustrated in Figure F13.
+Pressure changes during core recovery provoke phase changes in dissolved gases and lead to expansion of cores along fracture planes.
+Sediment cores have low porosity (see Fig. F7), are prone to fracturing along laminations, and thus are easily contaminated by drilling mud.
+Thus, among the objectives of shipboard inorganic chemists was assessing contamination of interstitial water and sampled formation water by the drilling process (see below).
+Because of low porosity and permeability, only 24 of the processed 48 wholeround cores yielded interstitial fluid through squeezing, with volumes of 0.2-33.5 mL despite squeezing up to 70 cm long whole-round cores.
+Of the cores that yielded pore water, 15 were from Unit II, 7 from Unit III, and 2 from Unit IV; the relationship between interstitial water yields and lithology is illustrated in Figure F13.